Writing is a great way of making money online in Kenya.

 When it comes to emails, I normally recommend Gmail for freelancers.
 This is because with Gmail, you can easily get instant desktop or phone notifications whenever your client communicates.
 I know, I know.
 You can nowadays get notifications with most other email service providers.
-But here, you also get the whole Google experience which includes Google Drive, Google Hangouts among others that can improve your experience with clients.
+But here, you also get the whole Google experience which includes Google Drive and Google Hangouts among others that can improve your experience with clients.

 Also in communication, whenever there is a dispute, you should never insult a client.
 Always let it end peacefully as much as it depends on you.
 Always follow proper work channels and proper dispute channels depending on the site.
 All credible sites have that in their FAQs (frequently asked questions).

 Freelance Writing Sin #5: Ignoring Instructions